ggkotakov20/StudyWare/README.md

 # StudyWare

-Our team:
+# Our team:
 Nikola Krushkov - Scrum Trainer
 Dimitur Yoldov - Designer
 Georgi Kotakov - Backend Developer
 Ivan Draganov - Backend Developer

+# How to Use
+By clicking on any organ of the human body you can see information about it as well as different diseases that may occur.